 Visible and palpable wrinkling of implants and breast skin can occur.
-Some wrinkling is normal and expected with saline-filled breast implants.
-This may be more pronounced in patients who have saline-filled implants with textured surfaces or thin breast tissue.
+Some wrinkling is normal and expected with breast implants.
+This may be more pronounced in patients who have implants with textured surfaces or thin breast tissue.
 It may be possible to feel the implant fill valve.
 Some patients may find palpable valve and wrinkles cosmetically undesirable.
-Palpable valve, wrinkling and/or folds may be confused with palpable tumors and questionable cases must be investigated.
+Palpable valve, wrinkling and/or folds may be confused with palpable tumors, and questionable cases should be investigated.